 Also, is this a rejection?
 Or was my piercer mistaken?
 I have included pictures of when I first got them done as well as the problem I experienced and what it looked like after the jewelry was out.

 Thank you for any and all help.
 J.

 I'm so sorry to hear about (and see) the problems you had with your nipple piercings.
-But I do not believe that you were experiencing rejection.
+But I most definitely do not believe that you were experiencing rejection.

 In all honesty, it appears to me that your jewelry was simply far too short (even the replacement "longer" jewelry you mentioned).
 From my professional experience (since the 1980s) I have to say that there's just no way what happened to you could have occurred if the barbells had been of sufficient length.

 Nipples can have a VERY big difference in size between erect and relaxed states.
 If your piercer did not spread out the tissue as far as it could go after marking, then she would not have been able to anticipate the bar length that would ultimately be needed.